Fluke IDs

 The under (ventral) side of the humpbacks’ tails (flukes) have distinct black and white pigmentation patterns which are as unique as a human fingerprint.
 These ‘fluke IDs’ can be used to identify individual humpbacks.

 When I started observing the humpbacks in 2006, the total number of humpbacks identified in Bermuda waters by visiting scientists over the previous 40 years numbered 140 individuals.
-I obtain that number of IDs in a single season.
-Over the past 17 years we have identified almost 2,000 individual whales, which is one of the biggest catalogues held anywhere but is unique for being the only ID catalogue obtained in the middle of the ocean in the middle of the humpbacks’ pelagic migration between breeding and feeding grounds.
+I obtain double that number of IDs in a single season.
+Over the past 18 years we have identified almost 2,500 individual whales, which is one of the biggest catalogues held anywhere but is unique for being the only ID catalogue obtained in the middle of the ocean in the middle of the humpbacks’ pelagic migration between breeding and feeding grounds.
+A large proportion of those 2,377 whales are ID’ed in multiple years. including ‘Candle’ photographed here in 11 of the last 18 years.

 2010 04 13